 A common issue we have with eye palettes is finding ourselves desperately scraping away at the final dust of our favorite color while others remain completely untouched.
 While the beauty of purchasing a palette is that you can experiment with a bunch of different shades without having to purchase several individual compacts, there's something safe about sticking with a color or two you know and trust.
 Well, not anymore—we're tossing that "safe" notion aside and venturing into the unchartered territory that is those untouched shades in our eye palettes (we're a dangerous bunch, aren't we?).

 All kidding aside, we found some great inspiration for how to wear the more obscure colors in your Naked palette or other favorite collection of shadows.
 Keep scrolling to learn more!

 Black may seem like a scary color to dip into, but we promise it's much less intimidating than it seems.
 Take this look for example: Using a small, fluffy brush like Sephora’s Classic Precision Powder Shadow Brush ($13), dust a V shape along the outer corners of the eyes and halfway into the eye bone area.
 This creates definition and sets a moody tone without being too heavy.

 Thinking about trying a smoky eye?
-Try this updated, subtler version: Dust a light layer of black from your palette (or really any deep hue, like purple, brown, or bronze) just below the lash line and up into the crease, similar to this tutorial.
+Try this updated, subtler version: Dust a light layer of black from your palette (or really any deep hue, like purple, brown, or bronze) just below the lash line and up into the crease.